DimaSheiko/apep-docs/docs/framework/conditions/class.md

 > ## mushrooms

--   This condition counts the number of Wild Mushroom totems currently active.
+-   This condition counts the number of Wild Mushroom totems currently active for the player.

 #### Returns `NUMBER`

--   The number of Wild Mushroom totems currently active.
+-   The number of active Wild Mushroom totems (typically 0 to 3).

 #### _Example:_